eyalJackman/cs326-final-enroute/docs/milestone2.md

 - Save Filter:
   - `POST /saveFilter`
   - Saves the current status of the filter using the dropdowns for `region`, `season`, `weather`, and `vacationType`
+  - calls SearchResults which renders a list of destinations
+- Search Results:
+  - Search results class with list of top 10 destinations
+  - different functions for the results

 ![API Flowchart](https://i.imgur.com/lYQwD6Y.jpg)